 On 2 June 1958, the Hospital Board of Governors’ chairman, Dr Harold Crawford, performed the first operation, beginning a proud tradition of clinical excellence that St Andrew’s has maintained ever since.

 Between 1958 and today, the hospital has grown and developed – both in size and in the range of procedures that are offered.

 Redevelopments and new buildings have seen the hospital expand to have 250 beds, 15 theatres, an Intensive Care Unit, an Emergency Centre, Endoscopy Suites and three Cardiac Catheter Laboratories.

-In 2000, St Andrew’s became one of the four private hospitals operated by UnitingCare Health in Queensland.
+Today, St Andrew’s is one of four private hospitals operated by UnitingCare in Queensland.